The Definitive Guide to Shopify Image Sizes in 2023

 What’s more, improperly sized images can affect your store's loading time.
 And we know that a slow loading store can absolutely tank your conversions.

-If your store currently looks like you’ve simply plucked your product images straight from the manufacturer, or contains grainy low-res photos, then it’s time to do something about it.
+Even if you're selling the best products to sell on Shopify - If your store currently looks like you’ve simply plucked your product images straight from the manufacturer, or contains grainy low-res photos, then it’s time to do something about it.

 When you optimize the images for your store, you’ll deliver a cleaner, more enjoyable shopping experience that results in more conversions and sales for your business.